pachecowillians/wps-timer/README.md

 Timer used for the Pomodoro method of time management.
 It has several preset times and gives an audible alert and a notification when the time is up.

+The application was hosted at Vercel and can be accessed at https://wps-timer.vercel.app/

 <div align="center">
     <br/>
     <img height="50px" src="./public/languages/html.svg"/>